Author: dayoff

 How to Get the Most Out of Your Remote Team

-Initiate Daily Check-ins
+Initiate Daily Check ins

 Interacting with your remote team is the way to begin monitoring them.
-Through frequent video conferences or one-to-one sessions, you’ll be able to keep tabs on whatever the employees are doing and if they are in the proper setting to work.
+Through frequent video conferences or one to one sessions, you’ll be able to keep tabs on whatever the employees are doing and if they are in the proper setting to work.
 Even though this may sound like a buzzkill to some, the daily check-ins will ensure that all the employees are fulfilling their due tasks on time and clearing any confusion.
 Furthermore, these shall encourage the employees to open up to you.

 Communicate with the Team